home-assistant/home-assistant.io/source/_components/switch.rpi_servo.markdown

 - **default_position** (*Optional*): The degree to rest the servo at.
 Defaults to 90.
 - **position_on** (*Optional*): The degree to rotate to when the switch is toggled to on.
 Defaults to 180.
 - **postion_off** (*Optional*): The degree to rotate to when the switch is toggled off.
 Defaults to 0.
 - **enabled_duration** (*Optional*): How many seconds to activate the servo when turning.
 Defaults to 1 second.
-Set to 0 to dissable the resting position 'default_position', and instead rest in the on and off state.
+Set to 0 to disable the resting position 'default_position', and instead, rest in the on and off state.

 For an example of how to set up the servo, see the [Raspberry Pi Cookbook](http://razzpisampler.oreilly.com/ch05.html).

 For more details about the GPIO layout, visit the Wikipedia [article](https://en.wikipedia.org/wiki/Raspberry_Pi#GPIO_connector) about the Raspberry Pi.

 The positions are given in degrees and transformed to pulses with the formula duty = degrees/18 + 2.5.